ThorPham/ThorPham/README.md

 ### 👋 Welcome to my github page.
-You can call me Thor. 🔭 I’m currently AI engineer.
+You can call me Thor. 🔭 I have been an AI engineer for about 2 years.
+I am currently learning about optimization and Graph algorithm.

 <!--
 **ThorPham/ThorPham** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.